manojsamanta/typing-race/README.md

 Now you can visit [`localhost:80`](http://localhost:80) from your browser.

 If you need port 4000, make sure you change the config file (config/dev.exs).

+### Note:

+Please note that the code in the live folder is not refactored on purpose.
+You will see that almost the same function repeats for two players - 'x' and 'y'.
+The multi-player version will not need that redundancy, because the process will automatically figure out which player to move.